 Bellin Flu Facts

-People don’t realize that every fall and winter flu is a problem that has to be managed.
+Flu vaccinations are more important than ever!
 Somewhere between five and 20 percent of the country’s population gets the flu every year, which amounts to millions of cases.
 For most, the flu is a few days of feeling as if you’ve been hit by a truck.
 For some, flu leads to dangerous complications.
-What’s the difference, who’s at risk and how do you manage that risk?

 Be aware of common flu symptoms